[Minor revision–posted 10/5/22 (replaces 10/12/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to outline the procedures for establishing reasonable accommodation for students with disabilities.

-REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of Student Disability Services with substantive revisions forwarded to the Vice Provost for Student Life and the Vice Provost for Academic Innovation and Student Success and final approval by the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed every two years after publication by the Managing Director of Student Disability Services with substantive revisions forwarded to the Vice Provost for Student Life and the Vice Provost for Academic Innovation and Student Success and final approval by the Provost and Senior Vice President.

 POLICY/PROCEDURE